What Happens If you Don’t Save for Retirement

 If you can wait to start withdrawing from social security, then wait.

-You are eligible to start withdrawing at age 62 and are mandatory to take withdrawals by age 70.
-For every month, that you decide to wait to start your social security, then you are able to get more of a sizable paycheck.
+You are eligible to start withdrawing at age 62 and is mandatory to take withdrawals by age 70.
+For every month, that you decide to wait to start your social security, then you can get more of a sizable paycheck.

 2. Make You Social Security Income Count

 Once you have Social Security income coming in, then you must make sure you are maximizing each and every dollar.
-That way you are able to have less financial stress with each month.
+That way you can have less financial stress with each month.

 You have to do everything in your power to keep your expenses below your Social Security income coming in.